ruuda/blog/posts/musium.md

-I already had a collection of flac files, so I wrote [Claxon][claxon], a decoder for the flac codec.
+I already had a collection of flac files, so I wrote [Claxon][claxon], a decoder for the codec.
 In a world where content can disappear from streaming services at any time, I find it reassuring to have files on a disk that I control, and to maintain my own software that can decode them.
-Nobody can take that away from me.
+Nobody can take that away.

-In order to test Claxon and actually play back the decoded samples, I also had to write [Hound][hound], a library to read and write wav files.
+In order to test Claxon and play back the decoded samples, I also had to write [Hound][hound], a library to read and write wav files.
 <!--